polterguy/hyper-core/README.md

 # A generic REST web service

-Hyper Core is a generic back end for your web apps, built as a generic REST HTTP web service, allowing you to build your front end, towards a mature and secure back end, automatically taking care of common security issues, such as SQL insertion attacks - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
-It is a fairly new project, and should be considered BETA, but contains the following main modules at the time being.
-Hyper Core is built is a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence obviously dependent upon Phosphorus Five to function.
+Hyper Core is a back end for your web apps, built as a generic HTTP REST web service.
+This allows you to build your front end, towards a mature and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
+It is a fairly new project, and should be considered BETA.
+Hyper Core is built is a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence obviously depends upon Phosphorus Five to function.

 ## MySQL CRUD operations

-There are four basic CRUD operations you can perform on your MySQL database.
+There are four basic CRUD operations you can perform on your MySQL database(s).
 These are as follows.

 * __[select]__ - Selects data from your MySQL database.
 Requires `GET` method.